yogitasn/DataEngineering_Capstone/README.md

 * Airport Code Table: This is a simple table of airport codes and corresponding cities.
 It comes from here.

+# Architecture
+Data are uploaded to Amazon S3.
+AWS will act as the data lake where all raw files are stored.
+Data will then be loaded to staging tables on Amazon Redshift.
+The ETL process will take data from those staging tables and create data mart tables.
+An Airflow instance can be deployed on a Google Compute Engine or locally to orchestrate the pipeline.

+Here are the justifications for the technologies used:

+* Amazon S3: act as the data lake, vertically scalable.
+* Amazon Redshift: act as data base engine for data warehousing, data mart and ETL processes.
+BigQuery is a serverless solution that can easily and effectively process petabytes scale dataset.
+* Apache Airflow: orchestrate the workflow by issuing command line to load data to BigQuery or SQL queries for ETL process.
+Airflow does not have to process any data by itself, thus allowing the architecture to scale.

 ## ETL Flow
 * Data Collected from the API is moved to landing zone s3 buckets.
 * ETL job has s3 module which copies data from landing zone to working zone.